 - 1. Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 Level detected represents the highest level detected.
-Distribution system turbidity performed 5 times a week with 0.85 NTU being the average and 1.95 NTU being the highest level detected.
+Distribution system turbidity performed 5 times a week with 0.84 NTU being the average and 1.68 NTU being the highest level detected.
 State regulations require that entry point turbidity must always be below 5.0 NTU.
-The regulations also require that 95% of the turbidity samples collected have measurements below - 2.
+The regulations also require that 95% of the turbidity samples collected have measurements below 5.0 NTU. - 2.
 The level presented represents the 90th percentile of the 5 samples collected.
 The number represents the average of the two highest levels detected.
 The action level for copper was not exceeded at any of the 5 sites tested.
-Lead samples were collected at the same locations as the copper samples and all the lead samples were below the detection limit of the analytical method. - 3.
-Water containing more than 20 mg/l should not be consumed by persons on severely restricted sodium diets. - 4.
+Lead samples were collected at the same locations as the copper samples and all the lead samples were below the detection limit of the - analytical method.

+3. Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 4.
 The average is based on a Locational Running Annual Average.
-The average shown represents the highest LRAA for 2023.
-The highest TTHM LRAA was in the 4th quarter while the highest HAA5 LRAA was in the 2nd quarter of 2023.
-The LRAA for THM's was exceeded in 2nd,3rd & 4th quarters.
-The LRAA for the HAA5s was not exceeded in any of the 4 quarters in 2023.
+The average shown represents the highest LRAA for 2024.
+The highest TTHM LRAA was in the 4th quarter while the highest HAA5 LRAA was in the 2nd quarter of 2024.
+The LRAA for THM's was exceeded in 1st & 2nd quarters.
+The LRAA for the HAA5s was not exceeded in any of the 4 quarters in 2024.